 University of Toronto Press is excited to announce a groundbreaking new series that realizes ethnographic research in graphic novel form.
 The series speaks to a growing interest in comics as a powerful narrative medium and to a number of trends in anthropology, including a desire for a more imaginative and collaborative ethnography and for engaging with a broader public on contemporary issues.
 The goal is to create scholarly-informed narratives that are accessible, open-ended, aesthetically rich, and that foster greater cross-cultural understanding.
 Books in the series combine the power of ethnographic research with the unique elements of comics as a sequential art, using page, panels, gutters, visuals, dialogue, captions, line, and lettering to tell the story.
 Beyond the graphic narrative, each book in the series will include a reader’s guide with discussion questions (perfect for book clubs!), background information on the research behind the story, and a discussion of the challenges and benefits of transforming research into graphic novel form.

-Series Editor: Sherine Hamdy (University of California, Irvine)
+Series Editors: Sherine Hamdy (University of California, Irvine) and Marc Parenteau (cartoonist)

 Series Advisory Board: Juliet McMullin (University of California, Riverside), Stacy Pigg (Simon Fraser University), Nick Sousanis (San Francisco State University), Fiona Smyth (OCAD University)